Wàn Guó Gōng Bào

-A Review of the Times (萬國公報 (万国公报, Wàn Guó Gōng Bào, Wan Kuo Kung Pao, The Ten Thousand Nations' Common Newspaper)) A Review of the Times was a monthly publication in China from 1868 to 1907.
+A Review of the Times (萬國公報 (万国公报, Wàn Guó Gōng Bào, Wan Kuo Kung Pao, The Ten Thousand Nations' Common Newspaper)) was a monthly publication in China from 1868 to 1907.
 It was founded and edited by the American Methodist missionary the Reverend Young John Allen (林樂知) of Georgia.
 Its subject matter ranged from discussions on the politics of Western nation-states to the virtues and advantages of Christianity.

 It attracted a wide and influential Chinese readership throughout its thirty-nine-year run from 1868 to 1907.
 The Qing reformer Kang Youwei (康有為) once said of the publication: "I owe my conversion to reform chiefly on the writings of two missionaries, the Rev. Timothy Richard and the Rev. Dr. Young J. Allen."

-The other name under which the Rev. Allen published the paper was Kiao Hwei Sing Pao from 1868 to 1874.
+The other name under which the Rev. Allen published the paper was Jiao Hui Xin Bao (The News of Churches or Church News) from 1868 to 1874.

 A Chinese translation of Looking Backward was serialized in this magazine in 1891–1892.

-Wan Guo Gong Bao (The Global Magazine, or A Review of the Times), initially called Jiao Hui Xin Bao (The News of Churches or Church News), was a monthly publication in China from 1868 to 1907.
-It was initially a weekly publication founded in July 1868 (The 7th year of Tongzhi’s reign) in Shanghai.
+It was initially a weekly publication founded in July 1868 (The 7th year of Tongzhi's reign) in Shanghai.
 The main publisher was American missionary Young John Allen, with co-publisher British missionaries William Muirhead, Joseph Edkins.
 It had eight pages per issue and cost one Yuan for a one-year subscription.
 Its subject matter ranged from the virtues and advantages of Christianity, especially focused on elucidating religious doctrines and telling stories from the Bible, to discussions on politics, history, and science in both China and Western notion-states.

-In 1874 (The 13^{th} year of Tongzhi’s reign), Jiao Hui Xin Bao changed its name to Wan Guo Gong Bao.
+In 1874 (The 13th year of Tongzhi's reign), Jiao Hui Xin Bao changed its name to Wan Guo Gong Bao.
 The content became more substantial, but the main publisher remained the same.
-In 1883(The 9^{th} year of Guangxu’s reign), Wan Guo Gong Bao’s publication was suspended due to poor sales.
-But in 1889 (The 15^{th} year of Guangxu’s reign), Wan Guo Gong Bao had been republished by the Society for the Diffusion of Christian and General Knowledge Among the Chinese or SDCK (广学会).
+In 1883(The 9th year of Guangxu's reign), Wan Guo Gong Bao's publication was suspended due to poor sales.
+But in 1889 (The 15th year of Guangxu's reign), Wan Guo Gong Bao had been republished by an organization called SDCK (the Society for the Diffusion of Christian and General Knowledge Among the Chinese, 广学会).
 Despite the change to the publication institution, the main publisher was still Young John Allen.
 The format and content were further improved, and it became a monthly publication.
 The price for a one-year subscription was one Yuan and twenty-five cents.
 The main content was still about spreading Christianity; it also took on the responsibility of promoting Western learning (西学), including scientific knowledge, historical events, and the political situation in Western nation-states.
 Due to that, it raised high attention from government officials in the Qing court.